 This is a complicated but important project, which will require more time than the 36 months typically requested under the LCCMR program.
-It is expected to take two years (June 2022 through fall of 2024) to prepare plans for and then construct the habitat improvements.
-Mussel reintroduction must follow construction and would likely take place in 2024.
-A three-year monitoring program would take place in 2025, 2026, and 2027.
-The final management plan will be prepared and the three-year monitoring data will be disseminated through public channels to serve as a statewide model.
+It is expected to take two years (June 2021 through fall of 2023) to prepare plans for and then construct the habitat improvements.
+Mussel reintroduction must follow construction and would likely take place in 2023.
+A three-year monitoring program is recommended by scientists and would take place in 2024, 2025, and 2026.
+The final management plan will be prepared and the three-year monitoring data will be disseminated through public channels to serve as a statewide resource.